 How to get the best value for your surplus server and storage equipment.

 Normally the majority of the value of servers is in the parts, not the chassis.
 So start by listing the server model and the processor(s).
-State if the processors are V1, V2, V3 etc, the newer models are worth x4 the value of a old model.
+State, if the processors are V1, V2, V3 etc, the newer models, are worth x4 the value of an old model.

 Next list the RAM, ideally include the part code and the size of each RAM stick.
 If a server has 64GB RAM and its 2 x 32GB sticks they will be much more valuable than 8 x 8GB sticks!

-Lastly make a mote of any extra's such as network cards, SSD's, software etc.
+Lastly make a note of any extras such as network cards, SSD's, software etc.

 We aim to have a competitive quote back to you within 24hrs if not sooner.

-As a general rule servers that are 5+ years old won't have a great deal of value, 7+ year old and we probably won't make an offer.
+As general rule servers that are 5+ years old won't have a great deal of value, 7+-year-old and we probably won't make an offer.
 We buy and sell servers, we don't have a scrap service.

-Let get started, tell us a little bit about you and you equipment..
+Let get started, tell us a little bit about you and your equipment.